OSGeo/gdal/doc/source/programs/gdal_raster_tile.rst

 JPEG and WEBP only support Byte.
 PNG supports Byte and UInt16.
 GeoTiff can support all data types.

+It can also use a tiling scheme fully adapted to the input raster, in terms of origin and resolution, when using the ``raster`` tiling scheme.
+In that scheme, tiles at the maximum zoom level will have the same resolution as the raster.

 Standard options
 ++++++++++++++++